brian-dlee/smuggler/README.md

 **type: `variable`**

 This is used for files that exist on disk somewhere, but their path is stored in an environment variable.
-The variable indicated by `name` will be read, the file it refers to will then be read, and it is then converted to base64 before it's encrypted into the smuggler data file under the name indicated by `variable`, if supplied, or `name` otherwise.
+The variable indicated by `name` will be read, the file it refers to will then be read, and finally it is converted to base64 and encrypted into the smuggler data file under the name indicated by `variable`, if supplied, or `name` otherwise.
 If the variable is not defined, the file does not exist or the file cannot be read, the operation will fail.